mariannazhang/PowerPoint-auto-coding/readme.md

 2 important macros everyone will need to use:
 - `Setup`: Initializes `data`, sets the session as "in progress", collects some setup info via a UserForm.
 Customize this macro's associated UserForm based on your study specifics and what setup info you want researchers to input. `Setup` also writes setup info to Excel by calling `inProgress_SaveToExcel`, so you can setup and quit slideshow if you'd like before your participant arrives.
 - `SaveToExcel_end`: Calls the function `SaveToExcel`, which saves the scripting dictionary `data` to the Excel datasheet `data.xlsx` by:
   - Finding the datasheet `data.xlsx`.
-Note: if you are on a Mac, or have messed with the directory path, change the filepath to `data.xlsx`.
   - If header row is empty, assigns the `key`s in the order they were collected.
   - Pick out a target row.
 Look for a row "in_progress" to continue writing to; otherwise, scan down the first column and pick out the first empty row.
   - Sets participant number based on target row, and calculates the file text.